Ann Carr (evangelist): Life

 In 1821 William Clowes was so successful in creating converts in Leeds that Carr, Sarah Ecland and Martha Williams were sent from Hull to join him.
 These new arrivals caused some problems as they were both popular and undisciplined moving from circuit to circuit as the will took them.

 Carr eventually founded the Female Revivalist Society in the poor area of Leeds.
 Her group would meet in cottages.
 In Morley the group caused a schism in the local Primitive Methodists as the women wanted to hear preachers from the Female Revivalists.

 In 1838 Carr and her friend Martha Williams published "A Selection of Hymns for the use of the Female Revivalist Methodists.
 A new edition, with additional hymns".

+When Carr died the financial problems of the church caused it to collapse.